dms80790/cs1660hw3/README.txt

 I tried deleting my cluster to make a new one to resolve the issue, but Azure kept throwing an error saying I could not delete it, which is also included in a screenshot.

+Input file was the one used in the tutorial, davinci.txt